 Make Sure The Calcium To Phosphorus Ratio Is Right

 This may sound like gibberish, but it isn’t as complicated as it sounds.
 Calcium and phosphorus are minerals essential to a cat’s health.
 Calcium builds up your cat’s bones, and it also plays a critical role in muscle control and ion balance.
 Cats need phosphorus to repair their tissues and cells.
 Combined, the two strengthen your cat’s bones and teeth.

-Many store bought cat food provides this balance in the form of ground up bone meal.
-If choosing to by bone meal, make sure it is of high quality.
-Some bone meal is used for gardening, and this will not give your cat the proper nutrition she needs.
-Some people who have been making their own cat food for years grind their own bone meal as well.
+Many store-bought cat foods provide this balance in the form of ground up bone meal.
+If you choose to by bone meal, make sure it’s high quality.
+Some bone meal is used for gardening, and this will not give your cat the proper nutrition they need.
+Some people who have been making their own cat food for years grind their own bone meal, as well.
 If you don’t elect to use bone meal, you can use eggshell powder instead.
 Mixed in with meat, eggshell powder provides your cat with the same nutrition as if they were eating bone meal.

 Keep The Carbohydrates To A Minimum

 Ideally, your cat’s food will contain less than 10% carbohydrates.
 Some homemade cat food advocates completely forgo carbohydrates.
 If you do choose to add carbs to your cat’s food, consider using organic brown rice, cooked oatmeal, or whole wheat bread crumbs.

 Many people who choose to give their cats homemade cat food will make large batches of food at a time.
 Unless you are ready to dedicate yourself 100% from the get-go, it might be a good idea to try a simple recipe or two to start.
 This recipe from Savvy Homemade is an excellent place to start.

 - 1/2 pound ground meat (chicken, beef, lamb or turkey are fine)